 The differentiation between content-dependent and content-independent reasons for compliance helps us to see why legitimacy and the ability to create credible sanctions are essential prerequisites for the stability of every diverse and complex social order.
-Content-dependent reasons for compliance can secure social order only if the substance of the rules in question is either in (nearly) everyone's interest or substantial moral convictions converge absolutely.
+Content-dependent reasons for compliance can secure social order only if the substance of the rules in question is either in (nearly) everyone's interest or if substantial moral convictions converge absolutely.
 Both cases should be extremely rare.
-Apart from the marginal case of pure coordination games like whether to drive on the right or left side of the road, substantial self-interest is a very weak motive for stable compliance.
-Either there is conflict about the content of a rule as in the case of impure coordination games (i.e. battle-of-the-sexes scenarios) or individual non-compliance is from a self-interested perspective more rational as it is the case in prisoner dilemma's situations.
-Analogously nearly absolute moral convergence is also limited to a small class of policies and even then it is not sufficient to guarantee universal compliance.
+Apart from the marginal case of pure coordination games, like whether to drive on the right or left side of the road, substantial self-interest is a very weak motive for stable compliance.
+Either there is conflict about the content of a rule, for example in the case of impure coordination games (i.e. "battle-of-the-sexes" scenarios), or individual non-compliance is more rational from a self-interested perspective, for example in prisoner's dilemma situations.
+Analogously, near absolute moral convergence is also limited to a small class of policies, and even then it is not sufficient to guarantee universal compliance.
 This is especially true for modern liberal societies, where people are free to develop diverse moral outlooks and ideas of the good (Rawls 1993).
-While substantial moral convictions are surely important for compliance with several prescriptions of the criminal law which fall under the category of malum in se, they are hardly relevant for cases of malum prohibitum like zoning regulations to name but one example.
-And even in cases where we have unequivocal moral reasons for compliance, coercive enforcement is still necessary to deter the small percentage of sociopaths who are not receptive to this kind of considerations.
+While substantial moral convictions are surely important for compliance with several prescriptions of the criminal law falling under the category of malum in se, they are hardly relevant for cases of malum prohibitum, for example zoning regulations.
+And even in cases where we have unequivocal moral reasons for compliance, coercive enforcement is still necessary to deter the small percentage of sociopaths who are not receptive to kinds of considerations.
 Therefore, either legitimacy or sanctions are necessary for complex governance under conditions of widespread conflict of interests and moral disagreement.
-Jeremy Waldron dubs these conditions as the "circumstances of politics" (Waldron 1999).
+Jeremy Waldron dubs these conditions the "circumstances of politics" (Waldron 1999).